Foreigner’s Lead Singer Quits the Band, Just After Ex-Singer Lou Gramm Agreed to Appear on Tour

-Foreigner’s singer-songwriter Lou Gramm has been quite busy as of late.
-Not only is he hard at work recording new vocals for a number of archival Foreigner tracks, including one called “Fool If You Love Him,” but he confirmed in a new Billboard interview that he buried the hatchet with Foreigner guitarist Mick Jones.
+In April, singer-songwriter Lou Gramm confirmed that he was recording new vocals for a number of archival Foreigner tracks, including one called “Fool If You Love Him,” and noted in a new Billboard interview that he buried the hatchet with Foreigner guitarist Mick Jones.
+He also planned on singing with Foreigner at several dates on their new tour.

 Gramm and Jones feuded publicly for a number of years, but, as Gramm told Billboard, ever since the band was inducted into the Rock and Roll Hall of Fame in 2024, “Personally, I had to find a way to let go of some of the things I’ve been holding onto for years — and, like the song says, let it be.”
 Jones was not in attendance of the band’s Rock and Roll Hall of Fame induction due to his battle with Parkinson’s disease, and Gramm and Jones are not currently directly in touch.